BelfrySCAD/BOSL2/tutorials/Attachments.md

 If the shape just doesn't fit into any of the above categories, and you constructed it as a [VNF](vnf.scad), you can use the VNF itself to describe the geometry with the `vnf=` argument.

 There are two variations to how anchoring can work for VNFs.
-When `extents=true`, (the default) then a plane is projected out from the origin, perpendicularly in the direction of the anchor, to the furthest distance that intersects with the VNF shape.
+When `extent=true`, (the default) then a plane is projected out from the origin, perpendicularly in the direction of the anchor, to the furthest distance that intersects with the VNF shape.
 The anchorpoint is then the center of the points that still intersect that plane.